juliuskreutz/stardb-exporter/Readme.md

 ## Instructions

-- Download and install the [Npcap Installer](https://npcap.com/#download) (Ensure `Install Npcap in WinPcap API-compatible mode` is ticked).
+- Download and install pcap
+  - Windows: [Npcap Installer](https://npcap.com/#download) (Ensure `Install Npcap in WinPcap API-compatible mode` is ticked)
+  - Linux: Figure it out, lol.
+The package should be called libcap
 - Download the latest release [here](https://github.com/juliuskreutz/stardb-exporter/releases/tag/latest) (and move it to an own folder prefereably).
-- Launch the game to the point, where you are right before going into hyper speed.
+- Launch the game to the point, where the train is right before going into hyper speed.
-- Execute the exporter and wait for it to say `All ready~!`.
+- Execute the exporter (You might need to do this as admin/root) and wait for it to say `All ready~!`.
 - Go into hyperspeed and it should copy the export to your clipboard.
 - Paste it [here](https://stardb.gg/import).